alexgaas/parser/README.md

+# Parser

-Blueprints of simple custom parser
+Blueprints of simple custom parser.
+I made as simple as possible and unit tests for Integer, Boolean and String parsing.

 ### License